breastfeed

 While I wouldn't go so far as to promote such a sign for widespread use

-by others, I see no reason why it couldn't be a delightful form of
+by others, It could be used as a form of

-shared communication between a mother and her child.
+shared communication specifically between a mother and her child.
 It wouldn't be

 "ASL."
 It would be a "home-sign" that held meaning for people in and

 associated with your home.
-Mothers often come up with special words for
+Mothers all over the world often come up with special words for

 use with their children while communicating via spoken language.
-The
+They

 same principle certainly extends to use of signed languages.
 Most of